Gaetano Reina: Murder

-On the evening of February 26, 1930, Reina left his mistress Marie Ennis' apartment on Sheridan Avenue in the Claremont section of the Bronx, although other sources claim he was leaving his aunt's apartment after dinner.
+On the evening of February 26, 1930, Reina left his mistress Marie Ennis' apartment on Sheridan Avenue in the Claremont section of the Bronx.
+Other sources claim he was leaving his aunt's apartment after dinner.
 He was ambushed and shot in the head with a double barreled shotgun, instantly killing him.
-Some suspect Vito Genovese while others suspect Joseph Pinzoloas being the perpetrators.
+Some suspect Vito Genovese while others suspect Joseph Pinzolo as being the perpetrators.

 The two hit men left the weapon under a parked car and escaped.
 On his body, police found a handgun and $804 in cash, which is equivalent to $14,753 in 2025.
 Reina's death was one of the many factors of the start of the Castellammarese War between Masseria and Maranzano.

-Reina is buried at Woodlawn Cemetery in Bronx, New York.
+Reina is buried at Woodlawn Cemetery in the Bronx, New York.